A Gest of Robyn Hode: Presence of new phraseology

 Ikegami remarks that no works prior to 1400 have this phrasing.
-Rather, Gest's use of this phrasing is similar to that of The Floure and the Leafe, which is considered to have composed during the third quarter of the 15th century (c.
+Rather, Gests use of this phrasing is similar to that of The Floure and the Leafe, which is considered to have been composed during the third quarter of the 15th century (c.
 1450–1475).

 Frequent use of 'long e' rhyme

 The Gest poet uses several rhymes that only work if the modern 'long e' sound is used.
 Some examples, with only the rhyming words shown, follow: